-Gerald S. Robinson, Esquire was appointed by Governor Corbett to serve as chairman of the Pennsylvania Human Relations Commission in June, 2011.
+Gerald S. Robinson, Esquire was appointed to serve as chairman of the Pennsylvania Human Relations Commission in June, 2011.
 He has served as a commissioner since July of 2009.

 Robinson is managing partner of Robinson & Geraldo, a law firm he founded with Manuel R. Geraldo.
 The firm has offices in Harrisburg and Washington, D.C.
 Robinson, who has practiced law for over 30 years, concentrates his efforts in business development, though his firm handles cases involving most aspects of the law.

 He is a graduate of Howard University and Howard University School of Law, and is a member of the Pennsylvania Bar Association and the Dauphin and Lancaster County Bar Associations.
 He has been admitted to practice law in Pennsylvania and the District of Columbia and has made court appearances in Washington, D.C., and in 13 county courts in Pennsylvania.

 He has served on the boards of numerous nonprofit civic, cultural, education and other organizations including The Urban League of Lancaster County, The National Urban League, local and statewide March of Dimes, Southeast Lancaster Health Services, Heinz Menaker Senior Center of Harrisburg, NAACP of Greater Harrisburg, African-American Chamber of Commerce of Central PA, Gretna Theater, Four Diamonds Fund Advisory Board, Allied Arts Fund, Harrisburg Community and Economic Affairs, The Academy of Medical Arts and Business, Millersburg University Board of Trustees, Pennsylvania Bar Association House of Delegates and American Red Cross of the Keystone Region.